colettegallagher/box-plot/README.md

 This repository contains an assignment on the Box Plot.
 The information is on a jupyter notebook.
 Instructions on how to view a Jupyter notebook are below.

-The Jupyter notebook contains the following information:
+The Jupyter notebook contains the following information:<br>
-• The history of the box plot and when it should be used.
+• The history of the box plot and when it should be used.<br>
-• How the box plot can be used.
+• How the box plot can be used.<br>
-• Comparison of the box plot to alternatives.
+• Comparison of the box plot to alternatives.<br>

 ## How to view Jupyter Notebook in this Repository